getify/Functional-Light-JS/manuscript/ch7.md

 In other words, you can never add to or remove state from a closure.
 Closure is a characteristic of where variables are declared (fixed at author/compile time), and is not sensitive to any runtime conditions -- assuming you use strict mode and/or avoid using cheats like `eval(..)`, of course!

+I> ## Note
+I>
-**Note:** The JS engine could technically cull a closure to weed out any variables in its scope that are no longer going to be used, but this is an advanced optimization that's transparent to the developer.
+I> The JS engine could technically cull a closure to weed out any variables in its scope that are no longer going to be used, but this is an advanced optimization that's transparent to the developer.
 Whether the engine actually does these kinds of optimizations, I think it's safest for the developer to assume that closure is per-scope rather than per-variable.
 If you don't want it to stay around, don't close over it!

 However, objects by default are quite mutable.
 You can freely add or remove (`delete`) properties/indices from an object, as long as that object hasn't been frozen (`Object.freeze(..)`).